dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/publish/model-contracts.md

 A model's contract defines the **shape** of the returned dataset.

 [Tests](tests) are a more flexible mechanism for validating the content of your model.
 So long as you can write the query, you can run the test.
+Tests are also more configurable, via `severity` and custom thresholds, and easier to debug after finding failures, because the model has already built, and the relevant records can be materialized in the data warehouse by [storing failures](resource-configs/store_failures).

-In blue/green deployments (docs link TK), ...
+In blue/green deployments (docs link TK), ... <!-- TODO write more here -->

 In the parallel for software APIs:
 - The structure of the API response is the contract